 A major depressive disorder is a depressed mood or loss of interest or pleasure in usual activities, together with four or more of the following (nearly every day):

 - insomnia (can’t sleep) or hypersomnia (too much sleep)

-- psychomotor agitation (restlessness) or retardation (slowing down of thoughts and reduced physical movement)
+- either psychomotor agitation (restlessness) or conversely, a slowing down of thoughts and reduced physical movement

 - fatigue, less energy